How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Building the Ecosystem of Technologies Facilitating AIG-NCII

 \textbf{Methodology.} Guided by these tenets, we iteratively analyzed and synthesized the heterogeneous sources described above into higher-level categories representing key technologies grouped by their role in supporting AIG-NCII.
 As we uncovered gaps in the emerging ecosystem (e.g., the role of developer platforms in hosting models and datasets), we actively sought out additional sources to fill in these gaps (e.g., technical artifacts, terms of service, and documentation pages of Github and Civitai).
-When necessary, we also fact-checked claims by creating test accounts on related platforms (e.g., we created a new X account to study Grok's models, interfaces, and payment methods -- see section \ref{sec:grok}).
 To produce a robust and evidence-based map, our focus was on technologies for which there are multiple concrete sources we could triangulate to characterize their role in the AIG-NCII ecosystem, rather relying on single sources or speculating about the possible roles of different technologies.
 Throughout our iterative mapping process, we aimed to achieve a level of granularity that was specific enough to differentiate distinct technical roles (e.g., splitting infrastructural technologies into those that support discovery vs. those that support monetization) and support the design of targeted interventions.
 At the same time, we also aimed to maintain a level of abstraction that could support a rapidly-changing ecosystem and interventions that recognize and target broader categories of technologies rather than individual models or apps.
 Section \ref{sec3} goes into further detail about sources used for each of the 11 technologies in the ecosystem.